 • Live in a neighbourhood with a low rate of progression into higher education and/or a high level of socio-economic deprivation

-The more of these criteria you meet, the more likely you are to be accepted onto the programme.
+The more of the above criteria you meet, the more likely you are to be accepted onto the programme.

 How to apply

-Applications for the US Programme 2023 are now open!
+Applications for the US Programme 2025 are currently closed.

 The number of our students that have been admitted to a US university.